pulumi/docs/content/blog/python-for-pac/index.md

 Policies are enforced as either

-- *advisory* which prints a warning message the resource violates the policy
+- *advisory*, which prints a warning message the resource violates the policy, or
-- *mandatory* prevents a resource deployment if it violates the policy.
+- *mandatory*, which prevents a resource deployment if it violates the policy.

 Now that we have the basics of policy as code, lets take a look at example policies written in Python.

 ## Examples

 Policies are validation functions that validate resources in a Pulumi stack.
 In the examples below, we define a function that takes `ResourceValidationArgs` and `ReportViolation` as arguments.
 The function checks to see what type of resource and its arguments, these are used to determine of the resource violates the policy.
 If the resource is not compliant, the function returns the violation and because the enforcement level is *mandatory*, the resource will not be deployed.

 {{< chooser cloud "aws,azure,gcp" >}}
 {{% choosable cloud aws %}}